 #4.
 How would you describe your coaching personality?

 Note, this is different from coaching philosophy.
 Coaching personality is one of my favorite topics on volleyball, because I think it makes a huge difference.
 If you have a coach who is constantly barking orders and making their teams run sprints, you're going to have a different type of team than the coach who plays games all practice and skimps on conditioning.

 I'm a firm believer that one is not better than the other, though I could not ever see myself coaching in one of those styles.
 Staying true to your own personality is what is important, and coming across as authentic will make your reactions more reliable to players and parents.
 If I ever tried to be a drill sergeant type of coach, there would be way too many inconsistencies in my actions, which would decrease the trust I get from my team.

 So after evaluating your coaching personality, determine whether or not your assistant's will compliment yours.
 This should not be a perfect match!
 Not everyone will get along with you on your team, so you may have one or two players who flat-out don't like you.
 That's a tough pill to swallow, but it's true.

 By having a coach who is similar to you but maybe a little softer or a little tougher, you can connect with more of your players.
 My personal opinion is that assistant coaches should be a little softer than you, but if you know you're down that way on the spectrum, consider someone who will keep the girls focused (and maybe even you too).

 By asking these four questions, you will have a better idea of whether or not someone will make a good assistant for you.
-While not ALL of these criterion have to be met, if you can get at least three out of the four you should be good to go!
+While they don’t have to meet ALL the previously mentioned criteria, if you can get at least three out of the four you should be good to go!

-Pancakers: Are there any other questions you ask when looking for an assistant coach?
-Let me know in the comments section!
+Are there any other questions you ask when looking for an assistant coach?